EvannZhongg/Table_Extraction/README.md

 # PDF Extraction

-This project focuses on extracting parameters from PDF files, specifically by recognizing miages and tables.
+This project focuses on extracting parameters from PDF files, specifically by recognizing tables.
 The main tasks include:

 ## Table Extraction